Understanding LPS 1175 and EN1627-30:2011

 3. Different treatments of glazing

 Another key difference with EN1627-30:2011 is that the tests assume intruders will avoid attacking the glass because, again, it generates noise.
-As this is not always the case and are unable to be sure which technique they will use – stealth or brute force – LPS 1175 assumes the worst case and specifically tests for a forced attack for intruders impacting the glass with a range of tools at all Threat Levels (letter A to H).
+As this is not always the case and is unable to be sure which technique they will use – stealth or brute force – LPS 1175 assumes the worst case and specifically tests for a forced attack for intruders impacting the glass with a range of tools at all Threat Levels (letter A to H).

 4. Failure criteria

-The size and shape of the test block is another difference between LPS 1175 and EN1627-30:2011.
+The size and shape of the test block are another difference between LPS 1175 and EN1627-30:2011.
 This is due to the assumptions made about the physical size of the intruder.
 EN1627-30:2011 assumes that the intruder is much larger than that for LPS 1175.
 For example, LPS 1175 factors in a smaller person being able to squeeze through an aperture they create or reach through with their arm to grab an item inside or to operate the entrance system.

 5. Product scope

 Ensuring the standard specified is appropriate to the type of product being testing is critical, with the techniques a criminal may use to overcome a product covered.
-Tests conducted to LPS 1175 include attacks aimed at undermining the product’s integrity; including electric, electronic and electromagnetic systems where components are not suitably protected.
-This is not considered as part of the scope of evaluation within the EN1627-30:2011 standard.
+Tests conducted on LPS 1175 include attacks aimed at undermining the product’s integrity; including electric, electronic and electromagnetic systems where components are not suitably protected.
+This is not considered part of the scope of evaluation within the EN1627-30:2011 standard.
 In some instances focusing on this area of the product can be a far more effective route for intruders to gain entry than attacking the glazing.

 6. Attack ready